TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 - (Beta D) After leaving the phone for a while, increasing the up time, apps refuse to open, and if so, gets stuck on their splash screen, having the user to restart the device each time

-- (Beta D) The two issues above may correspond with the system itself significantly lagging when performing certain actions or playing powerful games, such as Asphalt 9: Legends
+- (Beta D) The two issues above may correspond with the system itself significantly lagging or straight up freezing when performing certain actions or playing powerful games, such as Asphalt 9: Legends

 - (Beta D) The swipe up for recent apps function when the 2-button navigation is selected does not work correctly in landscape mode, neither does the swipe right for previous app function